SpaceKatt/ftrucli/README.md

 ## MVP Meta

-This section describes the author's intent while building the minimum viable product (MVP) for `ftrucli` (and will be refactored once project is beyond MVP stage).
+This section describes the author's intent while building the minimum viable product (MVP) for `ftrucli`.

 ### Foundational Intent

 Above and beyond all else, the intent of this project is to...

 - Demonstrate author's values
-- Showcase problem solving process
+- Showcase author's problem solving process
 - Curate collaboration environment (provide ideal open-source dev experience)
 - Cut a release ~3 hours after `init commit`